SkyPro is available for purchase online through our website here. It is also available at major golf retailers across USA, Canada and the UK.

 - iPod touch (5th Generation)

-How does the SkyPro communicate with my smartphone or tablet?
+How does the SkyPro communicate with my mobile device?
 How is data transferred to the app?

 Similar to voice headsets, SkyPro uses Bluetooth to transfer swing data from the SkyPro sensor to your smartphone or tablet.